Kernix13/pre-code-formatter/README.md

 1. I can't seem to escape `//` so using web urls like Google fonts also creates a problem so don't use them until I fix that.
 1. I can match and replace variable names in `var()` but not the declaration.
 1. My regular expression for Classes and Ids (`.#`) works but it also selects file or URLs with a `.` in it.
 So either don't use `@import`, `url`, etc., or remove the period and add it back as the last step.
 It also breaks for pseudo-classes like `nth-child`.
 1. HTML tag selectors have to be done manually until I figure the RegEx to select only them.
-Use _Emmet wrap with abbreviation_ and add the appropriate `span.color` class..
+Use _Emmet wrap with abbreviation_ and add the appropriate `code.color` class..

 That's some serious issues for CSS, and I have not tested out all the various combinators, pseudo-classes, pseudo-selectors, and other edge cases.